The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/gunbreaker.md

 # Introduction to Gunbreaker

-Gunbreaker (GNB) is the 4th tank added to Final Fantasy XIV in the Shadowbringers expansion.
+Gunbreaker (GNB) is the fourth tank added to Final Fantasy XIV in the Shadowbringers expansion.
 It features high damage output and high casts-per-minute.
 GNB also features a strong defensive kit that, when used properly, can bring a lot of mitigation to the table.
 Let’s get started with a brief overview of the skills and abilities available to GNB.

 ## Author